How To Spin Your Vacation Into a Powerful High School Resume Builder

 If you can’t find valuable experiences in the area you’re visiting, try to produce something else that will quantify your time, such as a blog, a collection of art, or a portfolio of travel reviews.
 Finally, use your new locale to network with area professionals and academics.
 You never know when these connections might come in handy.

 If you’re a high school student getting ready for summer vacation, don’t leave without a plan for how you’ll use your time and what your goals are while you’re there.
-If you need some more guidance or are looking for a little additional insight into how you can maximize the opportunities ahead, consider the benefits of the CollegeVine Near Peer Mentorship Program, which provides access to practical advice on topics from college admissions to career aspirations, all from successful college students.

 For more information about quantifying your experiences and building a strong resume, check out these CollegeVine posts:

 Want access to expert college guidance — for free?
 When you create your free CollegeVine account, you will find out your real admissions chances, build a best-fit school list, learn how to improve your profile, and get your questions answered by experts and peers—all for free.
 Sign up for your CollegeVine account today to get a boost on your college journey.